MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-mail-item-attach-a-report-and-send-the-mail-item-to-the-user-s-manager.md

 ﻿---
-title: "Create a Mail Item, Attach a Report, and Send the Mail Item to the User's Manager"
+title: Create a mail item, attach a report, and send the mail item to the user's manager
-TOCTitle: "Create a Mail Item, Attach a Report, and Send the Mail Item to the User's Manager" ms:assetid: 15c26c3b-5e86-4e28-92c5-7389572521da ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb644320(v=office.15) ms:contentKeyID: 55119866
+TOCTitle: Create a mail item, attach a report, and send the mail item to the user's manager ms:assetid: 15c26c3b-5e86-4e28-92c5-7389572521da ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb644320(v=office.15) ms:contentKeyID: 55119866